Audience Navigation

 I have always had a passion for mentorship and giving back.
 While at GMU, I was president of women of color in STEM.
 This was a mentorship organization for women of color who needed support and community to complete their stem-related degrees.
 I worked with Masonlife as well.
 I worked in the academic sector and in the residential sector.
 Both involved me acting as a role model and leader to students with disabilities.
 These are just a few examples of the mentorship roles I held while attending GMU.
 I would love to continue to give back now as an alumnus.

-BS, Biology '22 - George Mason University
+BS, Mathematics '02 - George Mason University

 Why do I want to be a mentor?